-- SATAN: You ain't gonna live to see a courthouse cause I'm gonna ship you straight to the cemetery. - SWEET JUSTICE: Too bad about some people.
-You have to smack them in the head h with a broad ax before they get the message.
+You ain't gonna live to see a courthouse cause I'm gonna ship you straight to the cemetery.

+Too bad about some people.
+You have to smack them in the head with a broad ax before they get the message.

-(Sweet and Satan stalk while others talk to divert them.)
+(SWEET JUSTICE and SATAN stalk while OTHERS talk to divert them)

-SHOOTER 2: You know it's amazing how some cats keep their cool.
-Now me, I get mad, I can't talk I can't think.
+You know it's amazing how some cats keep their cool.
+Now me, I get mad, I can't talk, I can't think.
 I just babble.
 Nothing I say makes sense.
 And that makes me madder than whatever it was I was mad about.
 Then I get physical.

-JOHNNY: Well you must be mad most of the time cause you ain't never made sense to me. (stepping between Saten and Sweet Justice)
+Well you must be mad most of the time cause you ain't never made sense to me.

+(Stepping between SATAN and SWEET

+JUSTICE)

-JOINTY- Both of you all said too much about the other.
-What you say we leave it right there?
+Both of you all said too much about the other.
+What you say

+we leave it right there?

-SWEET JUSTICE: Yeah, you right.
+Yeah, you right.
 Because I ain't never been this close to killing somebody and didn't as I am right now.

-SATAN: Don't the let me stop you.
-Only reason I hesitated is cause cuttin the skick stink off you mess up my new blade.
+Don't let me stop you.
+Only reason I hesitated is cause cuttin' the stink off you mess up my new blade.

-SWEET JUSTICE: Better keep it new then.
+Better keep it new then.
 The minute I see it I'm gonna blast you till my sleeves catch on fire.